Things to do in Hanoi in 3 days

 Feel free to discover the extraordinary beauty of the UNESCO World Heritage Site – Ha Long Bay – one of the world’s seven wonders.
 It takes about 3.5 hours from Hanoi to Halong.
 You can choose either a private or a public tour, depending on your own favorites and number of friends going with you.

 The tour starts at around 8 a.m., a local guide from us will pick you up at your hotel.
-You will arrive at Halong at around 11:30 a.m. – 12 p.m., and then join on a cruise to ride on the iridescent waters and witness one of the world’s most impressive natural wonders.
+You will arrive in Halong at around 11:30 a.m. – 12 p.m., and then join on a cruise to ride on the iridescent waters and witness one of the world’s most impressive natural wonders.
 You will also have a chance to visit “Thien Cung” (Heavenly Palace) Cave, the second largest cave in the area.

 There are 2,000 limestone islands of the bay in total.
 You can feast on a fresh seafood lunch onboard while appreciating the majestic view of Halong, and choose either kayak or bamboo boat to explore the islands more deeply.